 We get asked a lot about what we do for pest management and about what pests Peppers get.
 We use organic pest products to control the pest we get.

 There are other ways to get rid of the gnats but it depends on what time in the growing season you get them.
 After germination and when plants are big enough to let the soil dry out.
 Then thats is the best thing you can do.
 Letting the soil dry out will kill the gnats larvae.
+But when plants are larger they can take that gnats without mush problem.

 The next pest we get is aphids.
 And we are going to add other pest to this because we treat them all the same way.
-So aphids/white flys/ and spider mites are the most popular pest we come across.
+So aphids/white flys/ Thrips and spider mites are the most popular pest we come across.
 To provent even getting these pests is to start your pest Management as soon as possible.
 If seedlings get these pests it can be hard to treat them because the seedlings are not that strong yet and most treatments are hard on them but after seedlings are up over 3 nodes it is safe to spray neem oil on them.
 But it is best to make sheer you don't get any of these pests in your starting station to start with.
 If you grow in your house and don't have pest to start with then you most likely will not have this problem with your seedlings.
 But if you do we suggest to remove pests by hand by killing them.
-And to watch ever two days to see if they are still around and do this till there are none left.
+And to watch ever two days to see if they are still around and do this until there are none left.
 We know this can be hard to do with many plants.
 This is why you should always start with a clean room or area.
 If we have this pest problem, and because we have so many plants we will start our pest program early and start spraying with neem oil.
-Need works by suffocating the pests and after 3 weeks or so need Oil will start to work systemically.
+Neem oil works by suffocating the pests and after 3 weeks or so need Oil will start to work systemically.

 Our pest program consiste of us start to spray plants once they are big enough.
 Normally when plants are about 3 to 4 nodes high in size that's when we start to pinch off the tops.
 This is before or when plants get the V at the top of the plant.

 So here is what we do and what we use starting when plants that are big enough.
 We mixed neem oil and sunlight dish soap at a rate of 5-7ml of neem oil pre litter of water and 2-3ml of sunlight soap to water.
 We use warm water to help the mixing of the Neem oil.
-We use this mix all season long this well prevent any pest from getting a colony started.
+We use this mix all season long. this well prevent any pest from getting a colony started.
 We spray this ever week up until pods start growing and in most case we don't have to continue spraying because we don't have any pest to spray.
 We also make sheer that when we spray we spray the soil as well.
 This will let the plants take the neem up through its roots and the neem will start to work systemically.
 This well ad in pest control.
 This method of pest Management has served us very well over the years if you use neem right from the start on your season you will never get infested with these pests.

 Now if you get pest problem before starting your neem program or in the early stages on your neem program.